Hutchinson River: Navigation

 The Hutchinson River is navigable for its southernmost 3 mi.
 Tugs and barges and the occasional small tanker still make their way to the terminals that are still operating.
 The northernmost active terminal, Sprague Energy located at 100 Canal St. in Mount Vernon, still accepts barges of heating oil, ULSD, and biodiesel blends daily.
 The other two active docks are PASCAP, which exports scrap metal, and the former Colonial Sand and Gravel dock, which accepts scows full of aggregate to make cement and asphalt.
 The river is suffering from neglect, and although it was dredged in 2010, the northernmost section was not and is filling in with silt.
 Only shallow draft barges can reach Sprague terminal and only at high water; at lower tides squat can cause barges to beach.
 The northernmost dock in the dredged project, Imperia Brothers Inc., has not been able to accept a scow of aggregates since 2007 due to the silt build-up.

+Some shipping accidents in the past have affected the river.
+In March 1934 a tug struck a rock while navigating an ice field under the Pelham Bay Bridge and began leaking; a rowboat was used to evacuate the crew of five before it sank.
+The United States Coast Guard closed the river to navigation fora a day after an April 1967 accident, when a tanker began leaking gasoline after striking a submerged obstacle.
+The leak was not discovered until it reached its terminal at Edison Avenue in Mount Vernon shortly afterwards.
+Anti-combustion foam was sprayed on the river.